MiniZinc/libminizinc/docs/en/modelling2.rst

     if <bool-exp> then <exp-1> else <exp-2> endif

-  It is a true expression rather than a control flow statement and so can be used in other expressions.
+  It is an actual expression rather than a control flow statement and so can be used in other expressions.
   It evaluates to :mzndef:`<exp-1>` if the Boolean expression :mzndef:`<bool-exp>` is true and :mzndef:`<exp-2>` otherwise.
 The type of the conditional expression is that of :mzndef:`<exp-1>` and :mzndef:`<exp-2>` which must have the same